 "I have a stronger sense of empathy for those whose viewpoint is different from my own."
 Over 95% agree they felt listened to, that we succeeded in providing a conversation different than a polarizing debate, and that the process would be useful in other settings.

 Experience this for yourself.
 Find out how people in your community can talk about their differences in a way that stitches us together rather than tearing us apart.

-There is no current statewide topic of conversation.
-If you would like to participate in a Respectful Conversation or hold a conversation for your own community, see the registration link.
-To register, click here.
+- If you would like to participate in a Respectful Conversation or hold a conversation for your own community, register here.

-We are also regularly in partnership with new host congregations designing custom conversations tailored for topics of local relevance.
+We also are regularly in partnership with current or new host congregations in regard to designing custom conversations tailored for topics of local relevance.
 To have a discussion about this option, contact Senior Program Manager Jerad Morey, 612- 230-3211.